 US readies second attempt at speedy border asylum screenings

-SAN DIEGO (AP) — The Biden administration is making its own attempt at speedy asylum screenings at the border, insisting it will be different than under President Donald Trump.
-Interviews will be done exclusively by U.S. Citizenship and Immigration Services, not by Border Patrol agents, and there will be access to legal counsel.
-Some advocates for immigrants are doubtful.
-Generally, about three in four asylum-seekers pass initial screenings.
-Under Trump's speedy screening, it was roughly flipped.
-Internal government watchdog agencies were sharply critical of the fast turnarounds and difficulties with access to legal counsel.

 SAN DIEGO (AP) — President Joe Biden scrapped expedited asylum screenings during his first month in office as part of a gutting of Trump administration border polices that included building a wall with Mexico.
-Now he's preparing his own version.
+Now he is preparing his own version.

 Donald Trump's fast-track reviews drew sharp criticism from internal government watchdog agencies as the percentage of people who passed those "credible fear interviews" plummeted.
 But the Biden administration has insisted its speedy screening for asylum-seekers is different: Interviews will be done exclusively by U.S. Citizenship and Immigration Services, not by Border Patrol agents, and everyone will have access to legal counsel.